 Depending on the trad with which element it’s associated with, the athame could be associated with Air or Fire.

-The cup is a symbol of the womb of the Goddess and is associated with the element of Water.
+The cup is a symbol of the womb of the Goddess and is connected with the element of Water.
 The chalice should hold the ritual drink or water.

 The most sacred ritual act, the Great Rite, which symbolizes the union of God and Goddess in Wicca, can’t be done without the Cup and the Athame.
 With a few religious words about the unity of opposites, the blade is inserted into the cup to symbolize sex.
 After that, the Cup or Chalice is passed around with the wish ‘may you never thirst.’